Mary-Louise Hooper

-Early life and education
+Early life, family and education

 Mary-Louise Fitkin was born on March 2, 1907, in Swampscott, Massachusetts, the only daughter and second oldest child of Susan Norris Fitkin (1870–1951), an ordained pastor in the Pentecostal Church of the Nazarene, and later the founding president of the Nazarene Women's Missionary Society (now Nazarene Mission International), and Abram Edward Fitkin (1878–1933), a former evangelist and pastor who had become a businessman.
 Mary-Louise had three brothers: Abram, Willis "Bud" and Ralph.

-From infancy Mary-Louise attended the Church of the Nazarene with her family.
+Mary-Louise attended the Church of the Nazarene with her family.
 By the end of 1907 Mary-Louise Fitkin, her parents, and brother, Raleigh, moved to Brooklyn because of her father's increased business activities.
 In 1907 the Fitkin family attended the John Wesley Pentecostal Church of the Nazarene located at the corner of Saratoga Avenue and Sumpter Street, Brooklyn, then pastored by William Howard Hoople.

 Her younger brother, Willis, was born in 1908.
-By April 1910 the Fitkins lived in their own home on Wallis Avenue, Queens, New York.
+By April 1910, the Fitkins lived in their own home on Wallis Avenue, Queens, New York.
 While living here, her youngest brother, Ralph was born in 1912.

-In December, 1919, Mary-Louise Fitkin organized the Do for Others Club, a boys' and girls' group for the Church of the Nazarene, whose purpose was to do whatever possible for the famine sufferers of India.
+In December 1919, Mary-Louise Fitkin organized the Do for Others Club, a boys' and girls' group for the Church of the Nazarene, whose purpose was to do whatever possible for the famine sufferers of India.

 By January 1920 the Fitkin family resided at 271 Brooklyn Avenue, Brooklyn.
-By December 1926 the Fitkin family lived at 8 Remsen Street, Brooklyn.
+By December 1926 the Fitkin family lived at 8 Remsen Street, Brooklyn Heights, Brooklyn.

 Mary-Louise Fitkin attended Adelphi Academy at Lafayette Avenue, St. James Place and Clifton Place, Brooklyn, New York, and after graduation, she studied at Stanford University for one year until June 1928.